GoogleCloudPlatform/terraform-google-cloudsqlnetworking/README.md

 Many examples are included in the [examples](./examples/) folder which describes the complete end-to-end examples covering different scenarios along with its implementation guide and architecture design.

-1. [Host Service Project Scenario](./examples/1.Host-Service-Project) : This solution guides user through the steps to establish a host and a service project, create a Cloud SQL instance and a VM instance in the service project, and connect the VM instance to the Cloud SQL instance using the VM's private IP address.
+1. [Host Service Project Scenario](./examples/1.Host-Service-Project) : This solution guides a user through the steps to establish a host and a service project, create a Cloud SQL instance and a VM instance in the service project, and connect the VM instance to the Cloud SQL instance using the VM's private IP address.
 The host project contains the VPC, subnets, and firewall rules.

+2. This section outlines two user journeys for Service Networking: using **HA-VPN** or **Dedicated Interconnect**.

-2. [VPC across VPN Tunnel Scenario](./examples/2.VPC-Across-VPN) : This solution guides user to create a highly available (HA) VPN connection between a user project and a host project with a service project attached.
-The solution then establishes a Cloud SQL connection using the private IP address of Cloud SQL instance created in the service project and a VM instance created in the user project.
+    2.1 [VPC across VPN Tunnel Scenario](./examples/2.VPC-Across-VPN) : This solution guides a user to create a highly available (HA) VPN connection between a user project and a host project with a service project attached.
+The solution then establishes a Cloud SQL connection using the private IP address of the Cloud SQL instance created in the service project and a VM instance created in the user project.

+    2.2.
+[Service Networking Across Interconnect](./examples/ServiceNetworkingAcrossInterconnect) : This solution helps the user to create a dedicated interconnect connection with redundancy & 99.9% availability between an on-premise environment and a GCP project.
+The solution establishes a Cloud SQL connection using the private IP address of a Cloud SQL instance created inside a GCP project and a VM instance present in the user on-premise environment.

 3. [PSC across VPN Scenario](./examples/3.PSC) : This solution guides a user to create a PSC enabled Cloud SQL instance with a consumer and producer project setup having a compute VM instance created in the consumer project connecting to the Cloud SQL instance through PSC service endpoint.
 The consumer project contains the consumer VPC, service endpoint & firewall rules to connect to the SQL instance in the producer project.

 4. [PSC across VPN Scenario](./examples/4.PSC-Across-VPN) : This solution guides a user to create a HA VPN connection between user and consumer project to connect to a PSC enabled Cloud SQL instance in a producer project from a compute VM instance through PSC service endpoint.
 The compute instance in the consumer project connects to the PSC service endpoint via the VPN connection.
 The PSC service endpoint connects to the Cloud SQL instance.

 All [GA offerings](https://cloud.google.com/sql/docs/sqlserver/private-ip) for Cloud SQL (MySQL, PostgreSQL, MSSQL) are supported through our solutions.

 ## Variables